 But because it was a Confederate victory, relatively few know about the battle, except those who reenact the battle or attend as spectators each year, or who stumble across the Olustee Battlefield Historic State Park in the Osceola National Forest.

-Whatever you send me, please provide details as to who should receive credit for it, so I can add it to the text or to the photographss.
-Some people send me material to use that they do not want others to have the use of unless those people contact them first.
+Whatever you send me, please provide details as to who should receive credit for it, so I can add it to the text or to the photographs.
+Some people send me material to use they do not want others to have the use of unless those people contact them first.
 I appreciate the fact the owners do not want me allowing others to use the material.
 And I do get requests for such occasionally.
 I also get requests from readers to place them in contact with these who supplied the materials.
 So, unless you ask me not to, I add a "mailto" command to the material so others can contact you directly with questions about the material.
-Files posted to this site have linked many others (including distant relatives) together in their search for Civil War or family history.
+Information posted to this site linked many others (including distant relatives) together in their search for Civil War or family history.

-We can always read about the battles, generals, numbers of casualties etc., but when you can read the letters, diaries, histories and even see the photographs of the people who fought and died at Olustee - then this is what puts flesh on the bones of history.
+We can always read about the battles, generals, numbers of casualties etc., but when you can read the letters, diaries, histories and even see the photographs of the people who fought and died at Olustee---then this is what puts flesh on the bones of history.

-For example, reading the letters that Edmund Jones (of the 64th Georgia) and Susan Jones, his wife, sent to each other over a period of a year helps you understand that these were people with hopes, dreams, and a love for one another and their children.
+For example, reading the letters Edmund Jones (of the 64th Georgia) and Susan Jones, his wife, sent to each other over a period of a year helps you understand these were people with hopes, dreams, and a love for one another and their children.
 So when you finally read the letter from his commanding officer telling Mrs. Jones of her husband's death, you want to cry out, "No, he can't die.
 He's the hero of the story."

 Tragically, there were over 622,000 "heroes of the story" who died in this war.
 And untold millions of others who were deeply affected by their deaths.

-Thomas R. Fasulo
+Thomas R. Fasulo (trfasulo @ gmail.com)

 Battle of Olustee Webmaster